Skip to main content

 })

 The returned object flexed will contain a single method, search.
-This method can be used to search for documents in the database that contain a given query string.
+This method can be used to search for documents in the ledger that contain a given query string.

 const results = await flexed.search('red')